yasir2000/openwrt-oldwiki-md/Faq.rst

 '''TIP:''' You still can configure everything in the pure CLI (command line interface) too.
 If you prefer this way than do so.
 When you like images without the haserl and webif packages use either the {{{micro}}} image or create your own images using the !OpenWrt [:ImageBuilderHowTo:Image Builder].

 == Why is the OpenWrt firmware so bare? ==
-OpenWrt's design philosophy is to not lock the user down to a particular set of features but rather to provide a basic framework which can be endlessly customized through it's package support and writable JFFS2 filesystem.
+!OpenWrt's design philosophy is to not lock the user down to a particular set of features but rather to provide a basic framework which can be endlessly customized through it's package support and writable JFFS2 filesystem.
 The firmware itself contains a minimal "core" filesystem with the intent on giving as much space as possible to the JFFS2 filesystem; the core provides minimal functionality while the JFFS2 filesystem allows the user to add software packages and modify the core scripts.
 The use of a package system allows the user to customize the set of features required with regard to available space, without wasting space on unused features.

 As an example, the typical WRT54G contains 4 MB of flash while the WRT54GS contains 8 MB of flash.
 The typical firmware is intended to fit on a WRT54G, leaving 4 MB of flash completely unused on the WRT54GS.
-With OpenWrt, the JFFS2 partition will inherit the extra 4 MB of space, allowing more packages and thus more features.
+With !OpenWrt, the JFFS2 partition will inherit the extra 4 MB of space, allowing more packages and thus more features.

 == Who maintains OpenWrt? ==
 !OpenWrt is the collaboration of many people.
 The two people responsible for the creation are Gerry Rozema (aka groz) and Mike Baker (aka mbm, or embeem to tivo hacking fans).
 The core developers with write access to the subversion repository are: